 Emails don’t always work in isolation, especially when trying to attract new prospects and build a prospect list.
 Create a strategy where email, direct mail, social media, SEO and other marketing activities work together.

-The new data protection law GDPR came into force last May (2018), so it is imperative that when obtaining new contacts, permission is sought before any communication can be sent.
-The use of forms with a double opt-in, together with clear opt-out options will keep you on the right side of the law and make sure that those already on your list have provided explicit consent.
+With GDPR it is imperative that when obtaining new contacts, permission is sought before any communication can be sent.
+The use of forms with a double opt-in is the most foolproof method, together with clear opt-in options before submission will keep you on the right side of the law and make sure that those already on your list have provided explicit consent.

 Finally a few tips for good email practice